 Feastday – March 26

 His lineage dated from the Visigoth kings.
-After he had taken the habit of St. Francis with the Capuchins in Seville, had been ordained to the priesthood, and had prepared himself by a holy life, he was appointed to the task of preaching.
+After he had taken the habit of St. Francis with the Capuchins in Seville, he had been ordained to the priesthood.
+Having prepared himself by a holy life, he was appointed to the task of preaching.

 Everybody marveled at the singular power and unction of his words, which swayed his audiences and left an impression on their lives.
 But most astonished of all was the venerable Dominican, Antonio Querero, a fellow student of Didacus, who knew how difficult study had been for him.
-A child, however, solved the problem one day during a sermon, when he shouted aloud in the church: "Mother, mother, see the dove resting on the shoulder of Father Didacus!
+A child, however, solved the problem one day during a sermon given by Saint Didacus, when he shouted aloud in the church: "Mother, mother, see the dove resting on the shoulder of Father Didacus!
 I could preach like that too if a dove told me all that I should say!"

 Once when his superior chided him because of the austerity of his life, the saint replied: "Ah, Father, my sins and the sins of the people compel me to do it.
 Those who have been charged with the conversion of sinners must remember that the Lord has imposed upon them the sins of all their clients.
 By means of our penances we should atone for the sins of our fellowmen and thus preserve ourselves and them from eternal death.
 It would hardly be too much if we shed the last drop of our blood for their conversion."